westonkl/InterviewPrep/README.md

 P(A|B) = P(A) P(B|A) / P(B)

 ----------------------------
-What is the diff between precision/specificity
+What is the diff between precision/specificity?

+What is a p-value?

 Quantile: value under which a certain percent lies